Adding an Organization to Wikidata

 • chairperson (P488)

-Presiding member of an organization such as the president or board member.
+Presiding member of an organization such as the president or association board.

 • chief executive officer (P169)